Land Lease Agreements for Renewable Energy 101

 Tuesday, September 17, 2019

-Alan Cohen, Partner, Stahl, Bernal, Davies, Sewell & Chavarria, LLP
+Alan Cohen, Partner, Stahl, Davis, Sewell, Chavarria & Friend, LLP

-Brittany Dadon, Associate Attorney, Stahl, Bernal, Davies, Sewell & Chavarria, LLP
+Brittany Dadon, Associate Attorney, Stahl, Davis, Sewell, Chavarria & Friend, LLP

-Brittany May Dadon is an Associate Attorney at Stahl, Bernal, Davies, Sewell & Chavarria, LLP.
+Brittany May Dadon is an Associate Attorney at Stahl, Davis, Sewell, Chavarria & Friend, LLP.
 She practices in the firm’s Commercial Real Estate, Renewable Energy, and Natural Resources and the Environment practice groups.
 She represents national wind and solar developers in connection with all aspects of renewable energy project development, including negotiating and drafting site control documents, overseeing efforts to meet permitting requirements, providing analysis of and developing solutions with respect to a variety of title and land survey issues, and issuing opinion letters in support of construction loan and tax equity closings.
 Prior to joining the firm, Brittany worked as an attorney in the legal division of the Public Utility Commission of Texas, where she became proficient in administrative procedure, settlement negotiations, and litigation.
 Britany has tried cases at the State Office of Administrative Hearings, participated in rulemakings, and represented the public interest in a wide variety of contested cases.
 She has written extensive legal briefs, motions for summary decision, and statements of position.
-Her work has also been published in the Texas International Law Journal, one of the oldest and most prominent student-published international law journals in the United States.
+Her work has also been published in the TEXAS INTERNATIONAL LAW JOURNAL, one of the oldest and most prominent student-published international law journals in the United States.
 Brittany is licensed to practice law in Texas.
 She graduated with her J.D. from the University of Texas School of Law in May 2015.
-During law school, she was a member of the Texas International Law Journal and the Environmental Law Society, she received the designation of outstanding student in Environmental Law and Natural Resources, and participated in the 2013 Fall Litigation Institute.
+During law school, she was a member of the TEXAS INTERNATIONAL LAW JOURNAL and the Environmental Law Society, she received the designation of outstanding student in Environmental Law and Natural Resources, and participated in the 2013 Fall Litigation Institute.
 While in law school, she interned with Justice Lehrmann of the Texas Supreme Court and with Environmental Defense Fund’s Climate Change and Clean Energy Division.

-John F. Watson, PLS, President of John F. Watson & Company
+John F. Watson, PLS, President, John F. Watson & Company

 Mr. Watson is a professional land surveyor in Texas, Oklahoma and Kansas.
 His land surveying experience spans all parts of Texas and surrounding states.
 His experience in the oil and gas industry spans 26 years and his experience in the wind energy industry spans 14 years.
 Mr. Watson attended Texas A & M University in College Station, Texas and earned 100 hours towards a degree in Agricultural Economics.
 He later attended the University of Texas of the Permian Basin and graduated Magna Cum Laude with a degree in History, Finance minor.
 He has numerous Continuing Education Courses in Surveying, Engineering, AutoCAD, Land Development, Oil and Gas, Wind Energy, Real Estate and Finance.
 He is a member of the Texas Society of Professional Surveyors, Oklahoma Society of Land Surveyors, National Society of Professional Surveyors, Texas Surveyors Foundation, Inc., Surveyors Historical Society, American Society of Civil Engineers, Texas and Southwestern Cattle Raisers Association, Phi Alpha Theta History Honor Society, Society of Petroleum Engineers, and the American Wind Energy Association.